ENDESGA/H/README.md

 # ***H*** *-------< hydrogen language >*
 ***an explicit, minimal, and readable abstraction.***

-reimagining C in a vacuum, using short, explicit words from the average lexicon.
+reimagining C in a vacuum, using short and clear words from the average lexicon.

 the goal is to maximize legibility and literal understanding upon initial code reading; the best hydrogen code is read and understood without the need for comments.